vijai-veerapandian/kind-kube/README.md

 # kind local setup
-To fast CICD testing and container applicaiton kubernetes compatible check during developement before deploying on Entireprise or Production Grade K8s cluster.
+To perform quick CICD testing and container application deployment testing on kubernetes during developement phase before deploying on Production/staging environment.

 Following script will quickly install Kind on Ubuntu machine and steps are pretty much the same if you're using brew on Arch Linux